Natan-Torres-0x0L/C-Strings-Library/README.md

 ## string_search
   > <pre>char *string_search(char *source, const char *string, bool sensitive)</pre>
   Arguments:
-   - source: the source string
+   - `source`: the source string
-   - string: constant to be searched in the source string
+   - `string`: constant to be searched in the source string
-   - sensitive: case sensitive search
+   - `sensitive`: case sensitive search

   Returns:
    - If found the source string from the found constant, otherwise null